PaangG13/Computer-Vision/Computer Vision-Object Detection/README.md

 ## 1 Introduction

 ### 1.1 Background: Object Detection
 Object detection is one of the most essential tasks in computer vision.
 This task aims to recognize and localize objects on 2D images.
 In this task, we provide five categories of objects, including cat, dog, bus, car, and bird.
-This assignment focuses on solving the detection problem from a single image.
+This mission focuses on solving the detection problem from a single image.

 <div align="center">
   <img src="./sources/vis.png" height="300">